balakuntlaJayanth/Stats/_posts/2019-09-15-Pvalue_adjustments.markdown.md

 # Adjustments for Multiple Hypothesis tests

-In business on scientific problem , which involves multiple groups difference between groups is always assesed from the statistical testing of hypothesis.
+In business or scientific problem which involves multiple groups, difference between groups is always assesed from the statistical testing of hypothesis.
 Statistical tests derive  probability(p-value) based on the hypothesis.
 The acceptable values for significant levels are 0.05 and 0.01.

 The probability of committing false statistical inferences would significantly increase when more than one hypothesis is simultaneously tested , which therefore requires proper correction .